 BRAVES OR NEW WORLD?

-Freddie Freeman remains a free agent despite his apparently tight ties with the World Series champion Braves.
-The 2020 MVP is coming off another stellar season, hitting .300 with 31 homers, 83 RBIs and an .896 OPS.
+Freeman remains a free agent despite his apparently tight ties with the World Series champion Braves.
+The 2020 MVP is coming off another All-Star season, hitting .300 with 31 homers, 83 RBIs and an .896 OPS.

 Drafted by Atlanta in 2007, the 32-year-old seems like a prime candidate to follow friend and mentor Chipper Jones in being a lifelong Brave.
-If that doesn’t happen, it’s not hard to picture nearly every big-market team trying to take a run at the five-time All-Star.
+If that doesn’t happen, it’s not hard to picture nearly every big-market team trying to take a run at him.

-It’s expected — but not certain — that the National League will adopt the designated hitter as part of the new collective bargaining agreement.
-Several players stand to benefit by waiting to sign until that change is official.
+The National League will permanently adopt the designated hitter as part of the new CBA, and several players stand to benefit from waiting until that change was official to sign.

 Nick Castellanos should get the biggest payday of the group.
 The 29-year-old hit .309 with 34 homers and 100 RBIs for Cincinnati in 2021, but his outfield defense is just OK.
 Kyle Schwarber, who hit 32 homers for Washington and Boston last year, has a similar profile.

 Nelson Cruz struggled after a midseason trade to Tampa Bay last year, but the 41-year-old still hit 32 homers and should get an everyday job.
 World Series MVP Jorge Soler also remains available.

 Japanese outfielder Seiya Suzuki was posted by NPB’s Hiroshima Toya Carp on Nov.
 22, and his 30-day window to sign with a major league team was paused by the shutdown.
 He’ll have 20 days to find a deal.
 Agent Joel Wolfe told Japanese media in November that between eight and 15 teams had expressed interest.

 HOME ON THE RANGE?